 - Statuesque Stunner: Geena Davis makes an elegant, yet extremely tall and intimidating, President Allen.

 - Trademark Favorite Food: Templeton and his soft-boiled eggs.
 Also Amy and her ice cream, donuts, cupcakes, cookies, chocolate-chip pancakes...

-- Twenty Fifth Amendment: Section 1 came into play with President Bridges' death, turning Vice-President Allen into the new President.
+- 25th Amendment: Section 1 came into play with President Bridges' death, turning Vice-President Allen into the new President.
 That also brought up Section 2.
 With Mackenzie Allen becoming President of the United States, she had to appoint someone for her former position as Vice-President.
 Not to mention the brief time Nathan Templeton was Acting President while Mac was hospitalized.

-- Twenty Minutes into the Future: The show aired from 2005-2006, but if one pays attention, it seems like the Allen Administration takes place 8-10 years later.
+- 20 Minutes into the Future: The show aired from 2005-2006, but if one pays attention, it seems like the Allen Administration takes place 8-10 years later.
 There are references to Dick Cheney serving as VP, indicating that in the show's timeline the Bush Administration happened.
 It is unknown whether Teddy Bridges was elected in 2008 or 2012 however.

 - Who Needs Enemies??: President Allen's initial Cabinet, inherited from Teddy Bridges, starts resigning/backstabbing her as they defect to Speaker Templeton's side.

 - Worthy Opponent: Over time, President Allen and Templeton see each other as this, sometimes offering each other grudging congratulations when one of them does something well.